 Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo

-The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under Section 134(3)(m) of theAct read with Companies (Accounts) Rules 2014 are provided as Annexure Dand forms an integral part of this Report.
+The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under Section 134(3)(m) of theAct read with Companies (Accounts) Rules 2014 are provided as Annexure C and formsan integral part of this Report.

-The CSR Policy may be accessed on the Companys website www.escortsgroup.com underInvestors Information Section.
+The CSR Policy may be accessed on the Company's website www.escortsgroup.com underInvestors Information Section.
 During the year the Company has spent Rs.
-1.16 Cr.
-(0.71%of the average net profits of last three financial years) on CSR activities.
+9.85 crores(2.01%) of the average net profits of last three financial years on CSR activities.

-The Annual Report on CSR activities is enclosed as Annexure F and formsan integral part of this Report.
+The Annual Report on CSR activities is enclosed as Annexure E and forms anintegral part of this Report.

 Consolidated Financial Statements

 The Company will make available the Annual Accounts of its subsidiaries associate andjoint venture companies and related information to the members of the Company who may beinterested in obtaining the same.
-The annual accounts of its subsidiaries associate andjoint venture companies will also be kept open for inspection at the Registered Office ofthe Company.
+The annual accounts of its subsidiaries associate andjoint venture companies will also be available for inspection.

 Contracts and Arrangements with Related Parties